State of the Art and Potentialities of Graph-level Learning: Graph-Level Graph Neural Networks (GL-GNNs)

 \subsection{Spectral-Based GL-GNNs}

-Balcilar et al. \cite{balcilar2020analyzing} described spectral and spatial graph convolution in a unified way and performed spectral analysis on convolution kernels.
-The results of the analysis demonstrate that a vast majority of MPNNs are low-pass filters in which only smooth graph signals are retained.
+Spectral-based GL-GNNs were started earlier by Bruna \textit{et al.} \cite{Spectral2014Bruna}, which designed graph convolutions via the spectral graph theory \cite{chung1997spectral}.
+Recently, Balcilar \textit{et al.} \cite{balcilar2020analyzing} described spectral and spatial graph convolution in a unified way and performed spectral analysis on convolution kernels.
+The analysis results demonstrate that a vast majority of MPNNs are low-pass filters in which only smooth graph signals are retained.
 Graph signals with a low-frequency profile are useful for node-level tasks on assortative networks where nodes have similar features to their neighborhoods \cite{bo2021beyond}.
 However, with graph-level tasks, graph signals beyond the low frequency may be critical since they can highlight the differences between different graphs \cite{balcilar2020bridging}, and, although MPNNs have been widely used, they overlook the signal frequency of graph data.

 In terms of a feature $\mathbf x\in \mathbb R^n$ (a column vector of $\mathbf X\in \mathbb R^{n\times f}$) as a graph signal on a graph with $n$ nodes, spectral graph convolution performs graph signal filtering after transforming the graph signals $\mathbf x$ in spatial space into the frequency domain.
 According to spectral graph theory \cite{chung1997spectral}, the frequency domain generally takes the eigenvectors of the graph Laplacian $\mathbf L=\mathbf D-\mathbf A$ where $\mathbf D$ is the degree matrix (or the normalized version $\mathbf L = \mathbf I- \mathbf D^{-\frac{1}{2}}\mathbf A \mathbf D^{-\frac{1}{2}}$) of a set of space bases.
 Note, though, that other bases can also be used, such as graph wavelet bases \cite{xu2019graph,hammond2011wavelets}.
 Specifically, $\{\lambda_1, ..., \lambda_n\}$ where $0 \leq \lambda_1 \leq ... \leq \lambda_n \leq 2$, and $\mathbf U=(\mathbf u_1, ..., \mathbf u_n)$ are the $n$ eigenvalues and $n$ orthogonal eigenvectors of $\mathbf L$, respectively. $\lambda_i$ represents the smoothness degree of $\mathbf u_i$ about $\mathbf L$.
 Based on the graph Fourier transformation $\hat{\mathbf x} =\mathbf U^\mathrm{T}\mathbf x$, the graph signal $\mathbf x$ is mapped to the frequency domain.
 And $\mathbf x=\mathbf U\hat{\mathbf x}$ is the graph Fourier inverse transformation that can restore the graph signal in spectral domain to the spatial domain.
 The polynomial filter is adopted by most of spectral graph convolution methods, for example, ChebNet \cite{defferrard2016convolutional} defines the spectral graph convolution as $\mathbf U \text{diag}(\Phi(\mathbf \Lambda))\mathbf U^\mathrm{T}\mathbf x$, where $\Lambda=\text{diag}(\{\lambda_i\}_{i=1}^{i=n})$, $\Phi(\mathbf \Lambda)=\sum_{k=0}^{K}\theta_k\mathbf \Lambda^{k}$ is the polynomial filtering function, $K$ are the hyper-parameters that realize the localized spectral graph convolution, and $\theta_k$ is the polynomial coefficient.